Asus RT-AX88U vs. RT-AC88U is an interesting comparison since they are of two different Wi-Fi standards.

 It's expected that the RT-AX88U would outdo the RT-AC88U, and, for the most part, it did in my testing.
 However, having no multi-gig port, it wasn't that much faster when working with Wi-Fi 5 clients.

-By the way, I originally tested the RT-AC88U using only Wi-Fi 5 clients.
+By the way, I originally tested the RT-AC88U using only Wi-Fi 5.
 There was no Wi-Fi 6 when I reviewed it, and it doesn’t have support this standard anyway.
 (Wi-Fi 6 clients do work with Wi-Fi 5 broadcasters).

 But like all Wi-Fi 5 routers, it works with Wi-Fi 6 clients, or the other way round -- Wi-Fi 6 clients work with Wi-Fi 5 broadcasters.

 In any case, for this post, I did some additional tests using 2×2 Wi-Fi 6 clients, which connected to the router at 867 Mbps of negotiated speed.
 That’s the ceiling speeds of 2×2 Wi-Fi 5.

 By the way, both routers can host network storage via a portable drive.
 But of the two, only the RT-AX88U can really work as a mini NAS server.
 It had much faster NAS speeds, as shown here, thanks to the higher hardware specs.